Same Words, Different Judgments: How Preferences Vary Across Modalities

 \section{Conclusion}

-This study examined the reliability and characteristics of preference judgments across text and audio modalities.
-We find that audio preference annotations are reliable in aggregate and exhibit agreement levels comparable to text when sufficient raters are pooled.
-However, modality meaningfully shapes evaluation behavior.
-Preferences did not shift uniformly between text and audio, but instead varied by prompt, indicating that modality influences how responses are judged rather than which responses are preferred overall.
-Audio judgments showed narrower decision thresholds and reduced sensitivity to response length, suggesting that speech-based evaluation may attenuate known text biases such as length effects.

-We further show that synthetic ratings align with human judgments across modalities and predict human inter-rater reliability, highlighting their potential utility for adaptive annotation strategies.
-These results suggest that text-derived preferences cannot be assumed to generalize directly to speech outputs and that modality should be treated as a first-class consideration in preference-based reinforcement learning pipelines.
-Future work should validate these findings using audio-native datasets and more diverse speech conditions to better characterize how vocal and paralinguistic factors interact with human preference formation.
+Despite the rapid development and deployment of speech audio models in recent years, differences between audio and text modalities has been understudied.
+We find that modality meaningfully shapes evaluation behavior: preferences vary by prompt rather than shifting uniformly, audio judgments show narrower decision thresholds and reduced length sensitivity, and synthetic ratings align with human judgments while predicting inter-rater reliability.
+Our work suggests that Text-derived TTS preferences cannot be \textit{assumed} to generalize to speech, and modality should be treated as a first-class consideration in preference-based RL pipelines.
+At the same time, future work should systematically include more naturalistic audio factors and diverse speech conditions to further understand the differences between modalities.

-As conversational AI systems increasingly operate across both text and speech modalities, establishing modality-appropriate annotation frameworks will be essential to ensuring that alignment research produces systems that genuinely serve users in the contexts they actually use them.